Jamesits/docker-dst-server/README.md

 # Don't Starve Together Dedicated Server Docker Image

-They write their server setup instructions like sh*t, so we made this Docker image.
+They write their server setup instructions like sh*t, so we made this Docker image to simplify things.

 ----------

-## Known Issues

- * On Docker environment which doesn't support UDP port forwarding, LAN only server cannot be used.
-(Still you can enable Steam punchthrough and search for your server in `Online` catalog. )

 ## Running

 ### Prerequisites

- * Linux (4.4.0 tested) and runs Docker (18.05.0-ce tested)
+ * Linux (4.4.0 tested) and runs Docker (18.05.0-ce tested).
+ * You may need a public IP to make your server accessable from Internet.
+Also latency matters.
- * CPU: 1 core is somewhat enough for a small-scale server (but don't try 60 ticks).
+ * CPU: 1 core is somewhat enough for a small-scale server (but don't try 60 ticks, start from 15 or 30).
  * Memory: We recommend reserving 1GiB Memory for the server, plus 60MiB per active user.
  * Disk size: the Docker image takes 1.5GiB, and you need at least another 5MiB for maps, configs and logs.